If you ask us, trips to Disney World are pretty great — but what if we could make them even better?

 42. Rose & Crown Fireworks Package

-If you’re already planning dinner at Rose & Crown Dining Room in Epcot, consider upgrading to the Rose & Crown Fireworks Package so that you can get a great view of Epcot Forever (or Harmonious depending on when you go)!
+If you’re already planning dinner at Rose & Crown Dining Room in EPCOT, consider upgrading to the Rose & Crown Fireworks Package so that you can get a great view of Harmonious when it debuts on October 1st!

 Another option for upgrading your nighttime spectacular experience is with VIP viewing from a Dessert Party!
 Now, many of these are over $50, but there is one that isn’t too pricy.

 43. Fantasmic!
 Dessert & VIP Viewing Experience ($39 adult, $19 child)

 Again, Fantasmic! is not operating right now, but we think it’ll be worth looking into the Fantasmic!
 Dessert & VIP Viewing Experience for $39 for adults and $19 for children in the future.

 For this party, you’re provided a packet of delish snacks to enjoy while you watch Fantasmic! from a VIP spot.
 Could it get any better than that?

 44. Upgrade your Disney Enchantment Dessert Party from Standing to Sitting ($15)

 If you’re planning on spending an evening at the Disney Enchantment Pre-Party or Disney Enchantment After Party in Magic Kingdom, we know of an upgrade that you might not be thinking about!
 The base dessert parties have you enjoying an array of sweets at Tomorrowland Terrace before heading to the Plaza Garden for a standing view of the fireworks for $99 (pre-party), or enjoying an array of sweets AFTER the fireworks for $99 (after party)